-If an award recipient has not previously established an indirect cost rate with any federal agency, the recipient may request to use the de minimus rate described at 2 CFR 200.414, as described in Section IV.B.12 of this Announcement.
-Alternatively, the negotiation and approval of a new rate is subject to the procedures required by NOAA and the Department of Commerce.
-The U.S. Department of Commerce, Financial Assistance Standard Terms and Conditions require that recipients within 90 days of the award start date, submit to the address listed below documentation (indirect cost proposal, cost allocation plan, etc.)
+If an award recipient has not previously established an indirect cost rate with any federal agency, the recipient may request to use the de minimus rate described at 2 CFR 200.414, as described in Section IV.B.142 of this Announcement.
+Alternatively, the negotiation and approval of a new rate is subject to the procedures required by NOAA DOC.
+The U.S.

-necessary to perform the review.
+Department of Commerce, Financial Assistance Standard Terms and Conditions require that recipients within 90 days of the award start date, submit to the address listed below documentation (indirect cost proposal, cost allocation plan, etc.) necessary to perform the review.